-The museum is currently open by appointment to researchers, Indiana University classes, and students.
-Please contact the Director, Carey Champion, at (812) 856-2353 or email@example.com to schedule an appointment.
+The museum is open to the public for free walk-in tours.
+These are guided by docents .
+The museum's collections are available by appointment to researchers, Indiana University classes, and students.
+Please contact the Director, Carey Champion, at (812) 856-2353 or firstname.lastname@example.org to schedule an appointment.
 A virtual tour makes a visit possible as well!

 307 E. Second Street

 Bloomington, Indiana 47401